The Margaret and Jean Stewart Resource Centre

 The Foundation Farm comprises the crop fields and the John Curtis Vegetable Garden, named after the friend who sent, and continues to send, a variety of seeds and bulbs.
 John lived and worked in Africa for over 40 years and is a great support to us.

-The Foundation has had two bumper harvests of maize, groundnuts (peanuts) and soya beans.
+The Foundation has had three bumper harvests of maize, groundnuts (peanuts) and soya beans.

 In the vegetable garden there are tomatoes, pumpkins, beans, sweet potatoes and carrots, all of which have done very well, and other seeds and bulbs have been planted in the dambo – the wetlands by the River Chambo.